 All of these opportunities ensure that our residents are well equipped to care for critically ill patients; this makes Cooper a great place to train for those interested in critical care.
 For a list of former residents who went on to pursue careers in Critical Care Medicine, please click here.

-Within the 4+1 schedule, every fifth week is reserved for protected ambulatory training time.
+Within the 4+2 schedule, every sixth week is reserved for protected ambulatory training time.
 Residents spend six to seven half-day sessions in outpatient continuity clinic, while the remaining sessions are dedicated to suburban clinic, didactic sessions, and simulation experiences.
 Having dedicated time devoted to the outpatient setting allows for improved continuity of care and the development of a group practice environment.

-Each resident spends the majority of his or her sessions in a designated primary site: the Resident Clinic at 3 Cooper Plaza in Camden, the Cooper Internal Medicine office site in Gloucester or the Camden VA Primary Care Clinic.
-In addition to their primary sites, residents also have 2-3 half sessions in suburban clinics with attending supervision.
+Each resident spends the majority of their sessions in a designated primary site: the Resident Clinic at 3 Cooper Plaza in Camden, the Cooper Internal Medicine office site in Gloucester, Cooper Internal Medicine at Pennsville or the Camden VA Primary Care Clinic.
+In addition to their primary sites, residents also have two to three half sessions in suburban clinics with attending supervision.
 There are additional opportunities for residents to spend a half session practicing in the HIV clinic or conducting home nursing visits.
+Ambulatory week also includes a half day off so that residents can have space for themselves to invest in self-care and reflection during the busy time of residency.

 To enhance the educational experience of our residents, we have created a half-day didactic session that occurs on Tuesday afternoons during ambulatory week.
 These sessions are run by our Resident Clinic Director, Dr. Alexandra Lane, and are specifically devoted to pertinent topics in outpatient medicine.
 During our Tuesday afternoon sessions, residents also discuss updates to the group’s resident-run Quality Improvement (QI) project.
 The Tuesday afternoon didactic session ends with use of our SIM center to simulate advanced diagnostic and emergent cases.
-Dr. Ritesh Patel, Assistant Program Director, provides support and guidance during our SIM sessions.
 Our Chief Residents and PGY-3 senior residents are directly responsible for creating the simulation cases, as well as running the cases and providing teaching and feedback afterwards.
+The afternoon also consists of a new Point-of-Care Ultrasound course led by ultrasound-trained Critical Care and Internal Medicine faculty.

 Sample Ambulatory Week Schedule